-10 quirky things to know about the Toronto harbour
+10 strange and unusual things you might not know about the Toronto harbour

 Long attributed to the presence of Piper's Zoo at Front and York streets, the provenance of the whale bones discovered when the TTC excavated the tunnel for the streetcar from Union to Queens Quay remains a complete mystery.
 Carbon dated back to the 1840s, it's anyone's guess as to how the vertebrae of a whale made it into the inner harbour.
 Theories anyone?

 Starting in the early 20th century, the Toronto Harbour Commission aggressively filled in the harbour, expanding Toronto over a kilometre south.
-For perspective, in the early 1920s the Harbour Commission Building was on the water at the edge of a two hundred foot pier, while today it would take someone five minutes to walk to the shore from its front door.
+In the early 1920s the Harbour Commission Building was on the water at the edge of a two hundred foot pier, while today it would take someone five minutes to walk to the shore from its front door.

 In the early hours of September 14, 1949 the S.S.
 Noronic caught fire in the Toronto harbour and was terrifyingly consumed by flames in a matter of minutes.
 The speed of the fire and a the lack of preparedness for an evacuation effort were the primary culprits in the tragedy.
 The cause of the blaze was attributed to a discarded cigarette.

 Of the many strange things sunk in the harbour, the Roller Boat might take the cake.
 Augustus Knapp built this oddity in the late 19th century in the hopes of improving the trip across the Atlantic.
 T

 he concept was a disaster and barely worked to ferry passengers around the Toronto harbour.
 The boat is buried somewhere near Lake Shore Blvd. and Sherbourne St.